nats-io/nats-architecture-and-design/adr/ADR-50.md

  * The final message will get a pub ack as described later

 The control headers are sent with payload, there are no additional messages to start and stop a batch we piggyback on the usual payload-bearing messages.

+When `Nats-Batch-Commit:eob` is used to commit the final message if the `Nats-Required-Api-Level` is set it should be evaluated.
+Using the `eob` option should require level `3`.

 #### Server Errors